chickenPopcorn/EqEq/notes/final-report.md

 **Tools**
 - Travis CI for automated continuous integration testing through Github to make sure no new code modifies the correct functionality of the language
-- Sublime Text, Atom, vim for text editing, depending on each team member’s preference
+- Sublime, Atom, Vim for text editing, depending on each team member’s preference

 ## Programming Style Guide